How to Export your Wordpress Website to a Static Site and Drastically Increase Page Speed

 Performance When Hosted on Wordpress

-We’ve seen slower Wordpress websites before - 56 is surprising not bad for a dynamic Wordpress website!
-The largest issues are unoptimized images, excessive Javascript size and execution (especially on mobile, where almost all of this Javascript is unused), and layout shifts due to content loading in a clunky way.
+We’ve seen slower websites before - 56 is surprisingly not bad for a dynamic WordPress website!
+The largest issues are unoptimised images, excessive Javascript size and execution (especially on mobile, where almost all of this Javascript is unused), and layout shifts because of content loading in a clunky way.

 Performance When Hosted on Netlify